vicwomg/jamtrip/README.md

 yarn package
 ```

-This build executables into the ./release directory.
+This builds the executables into the ./release directory.